Take A Look At These 8 Of The Most Prevalent Causes:

 Condensate Lines Clogged.

 Excess moisture is removed using condensate lines or drain lines.
-If the pipe becomes clogged, the burners will become inactive, causing your furnace to blow cold air and Ductless AC Red Deer.
+If the pipe becomes clogged, the burners will become inactive, causing your furnace to blow cold air and Ductless AC Red Deer, Lacombe, Sylvan Lake, and surrounding areas.

 Incorrect Temperature Settings.